worldline/learning-kotlin-multiplatform/docs/src/overview/README.md

 ![IDE support table](../assets/images/IDE_support.jpg)

 ::: tip

-[Fleet](https://www.jetbrains.com/fleet/) is becoming more and more the best IDE to consider for KMP developpement with additional features such as better preview management

 Consider also installing [Jetbrain ToolBox](https://www.jetbrains.com/toolbox-app/) for managing multiple versions ( Beta , Alpha , stable) of Android Studio or Fleet